bcwingnut/bcwingnut.github.io/_posts/2020-12-07-image_classification_a_short_survey_on_commonly_used_techniques.md

 keywords: [Machine Learning, Computer Vision]
 ---

 This is a conclusion of my final project for CS 200: Principles and Techniques of Data Science at UC Berkeley with [Cem Koç](http://cemkoc.me/).
+We received 100 out of 100 points for this project, while the average score is 91.59.
 Our PDF Report can be accessed [here](/assets/DATA200_Report.pdf).

 We applied supervised and unsupervised techniques for general multi-class classification to a dataset containing 20 labels.
 The images were processed and featurized using a variety of image processing techniques after doing an exhaustive exploratory data analysis.